yudharisandy/LudoGame/README.md

 # LudoGame

-This repo is a library for Ludo Game, a strategy board game for two to four players, in which the players race their four tokens from start to finish according to the rolls of a single dice, 100% written in C#.
+This repo is a library for Ludo Game, a strategy board game for two to four players, in which the players race their four tokens from start to finish according to the rolls of a single dice.
 [Read more](https://en.wikipedia.org/wiki/Ludo#:~:text=Ludo%20%28%2F%20%CB%88lju%CB%90do%CA%8A%20%2F%3B%20from%20Latin%20ludo%20%27,is%20derived%20from%20the%20Indian%20game%20Pachisi.%20).

 The main developing focus is to build the library that can be used by other users.
 Furthermore, to excercise and implement the OOP principle in C# syntax/rule.
 The GUI provided is only an implementation example in order to deliver the exact logic/syntax to run the library.